longlife52/project_final2_long_lisa/README.md

 ## Comments

+Please see my Style-Tile.png in my Canvas upload.
+I tried to get the updated version to commit to the GitHub repo.
+I guess since it is a hidden file, it would not update.

+Thank you for the help with the sticky logo.
 Another monster assignment that took a long time to work through the details.
 I hope to keep getting a bit faster with this work.